BenCuff/github-pages-test/docs/communicating-uncertainty.md

 {% capture card_content_4 %}
 Statistical commentary should describe general trends clearly and succintly, and put any uncertainty in context.

-Use the Professional Head of Intelligence Assessment (PHIA) [Probability Yardstick](https://assets.publishing.service.gov.uk/media/6421b6a43d885d000fdadb70/2019-01_PHIA_PDF_First_Edition_Electronic_Distribution_v1.1__1_.pdf) when making probability judgements.
+Use the Professional Head of Intelligence Assessment (PHIA) [Probability Yardstick]() when making probability judgements.
 The Yardstick relates numerical probabilties (e.g., 60%) to terms such as 'unlikely', 'probable' and 'highly likely'.
-This avoids numerical probabilities being interpretted as overly precise.
+This avoids numerical probabilities being interpreted as overly precise.

 Contextual information should be used to provide an indication of:

--the quality of the statistics
+- the quality of the statistics
--the level of uncertainty in the statistics and data -how the level of uncertainty impacts their interpretation, comparability and appropriate use
+- the level of uncertainty in the statistics and data
+- how the level of uncertainty impacts their interpretation, comparability and appropriate use

 If health or statistical jargon is necessary, explain it in the most appropriate place for the reader (for example, in the main body, an appendix, glossary or a linked QMI report.